Deterministic generation of hybrid entangled states using quantum walks: Background

 DTQW proceeds in discrete time steps, where at each step, the state of the coin is entangled with the position of the walker on the lattice.
 The coin operation is applied first, modifying the state of the coin, and then a shift operation is applied, shifting the walker on the lattice according to the modified state of the coin.
 By iterating over these coin and shift operations over multiple time steps, denoted by $t$, the state of the walker and, hence, the quantum walk evolves.
 This leads to a spread of the walker's probability distribution of its position across the lattice, whose variance increases linearly with $t$ and with a much higher slope than for classical random walks (For more details, refer to Appendix~\ref{appendixA}).

 A more generalized version of the $1$-D DTQW is defined by splitting the shift operator into two, separated by an additional coin operator.
 This generalization is known as $1$-D split step quantum walk ($1$-D SSQW)~\cite{Kitagawa2010}.
+The $1$-D SSQW consists of two shift operators namely, $T_{0}$ and $T_{1}$, which act on the walker with coin state $\ket{0}$ and $\ket{1}$ separately and are given as